 Lower Labor Cost

 Business is always about earning more money.
 To increase income, companies seek ways to optimize expenses, and hiring lower-paid human resources may seem a solution.
-In such a situation, the market for IT specialists in developing countries such as Ukraine (with up to 70% lower salaries) offers an excellent opportunity.
+In such a situation, the market for IT specialists in developing countries such as Poland and Romania (with up to 70% lower salaries) offers an excellent opportunity.

 If you plan to offshore to a developing nation, you can enjoy a variety of incentive programs.
 Within their framework, some states provide tax incentives to stimulate foreign investment.
 It’s a real bargain in itself!

 Among all the cost-saving benefits of offshoring IT services, there is also a possibility for business growth.
 Due to reduced labor costs and taxes, companies can reinvest their revenues to expand services and improve products.
 All in all, by paying less for particular operations you enable strategic reinvestment.